opossum-tool/OpossumUI/USER_GUIDE.md

 It is possible to directly export data to files.
 The following formats are available:

 - Follow-Up: Just the items marked as follow-up are present in this file as csv file.
-- Compact component list: All attributions are present as csv file.
+- Compact component list: All attributions not marked as follow-up or 1st Party are exported to a csv file.
+Attributions marked as "exclude from notice" are not exported.
-- Detailed component list: All attributions are present as csv file.
+- Detailed component list: All attributions not marked as follow-up or 1st Party are exported to a csv file.
 - SPDX JSON: All attributions are listed as JSON file.
 - SPDX YAML: All attributions are listed as YAML file.